Quick and easy wallet setup.

 1. There will be a quick guide to show the main features that are offered.
 Once completed, the user is brought to the main portfolio screen.
 This page will allow users to view their holdings.

-2. The next step would be to select the profile icon on the bottom-right of the screen.
-From there, you may then select Security, Backup, and then View Secret Phrase.
+2. The next step would be to select the square icon on the bottom-right of the screen.
+From there, you may then select Assets, Backup, and then View Secret Phrase.